lmorchard/blog.decafbad.com/_posts/2011-02-06-pay-phones-and-firefox-features.markdown

 [mygr]: http://www.google.com/reader/shared/l.m.orchard
 [rssbook]: http://www.amazon.com/gp/product/0764597582?ie=UTF8&tag=0xdecafbad01-20&linkCode=as2&camp=1789&c%0D%0Areative=9325&creativeASIN=0764597582

 Still, this one bothers me the most, in terms of what I want to see for the web itself.
 [This is better explored in another blog post][browserfeeds], but I want my browser to do more of the surfing for me.
-I think of bookmarks as long-term relationships to web resourcesâ€”and livemarks turn those static links into live updates.
+I think of bookmarks as long-term relationships to web resources—and livemarks turn those static links into live updates.
 I can think of a lot of uses for this functionality built into the browser, rather than delegated to [lobster traps][] and content silos.

 [browserfeeds]: http://decafbad.com/blog/2011/01/27/what-should-be-done-about-feeds-in-browsers
 [lobster traps]: http://ascii.textfiles.com/archives/2848